AlephAlpha/factoriosrc/README.md

 Features that rlifesrc has but factoriosrc doesn't:

-- [ ] Improve the performance, possibly by using some unsafe code.
+- [x] Improve the performance. <s>Possibly by using some unsafe code.</s> It turns out that we don't need unsafe code, at the cost of being less user-friendly.
 - [ ] Support transformations (rotation and reflection).
 - [ ] Count the number of living cells.
   - [ ] Max population constraint.